 Discuss these possibilities with your parents in advance if you can.
 In other words, try to get them to consider developing a Plan B. That way if they’re hospitalized in the future, let’s say, and it’s unclear whether they’ll be able to manage safely at home, you’ll have a sense of what their preferred alternatives might be.
 They’ll still have the final say about where they live, but it will avoid having to scramble for information about different housing options and rushing a decision.

 Of course, broaching the subject with your parents ahead of time can be tricky.
-They may be loathe to consider other possibilities.
+They may be loath to consider other possibilities.
 If that’s the case, we can help.
 We’ve helped many families in the Ottawa area have these sorts of discussions.
 We can clearly outline the different options, including life in a senior living community.
 Call, text, or email us.